whoward/prometheus/docs/configuration/configuration.md

 service account and place the credential file in one of the expected locations.

 ### `<kubernetes_sd_config>`

-CAUTION: Kubernetes SD is in beta: breaking changes to configuration are still likely in future releases.

 Kubernetes SD configurations allow retrieving scrape targets from [Kubernetes'](http://kubernetes.io/) REST API and always staying synchronized with